smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 SmartAnthill protocol stack attempts to clear as many such scenarios as possible 'automagically', without the need to reprogram SmartAnthill Device.
 To achieve this goal, the following approach is used: SmartAnthill protocol stack assumes that in any case when there is any kind of the mismatch, it is the SmartAnthill Central Controller who's "right".
 In addition, if such a decision is not sufficient to recover from the mismatch, SmartAnthill Device will perform complete re-initialization.

-It means that certain SmartAnthill protocols (such as SACP and SAGDP) are inherently asymmetrical; details are provided in their respective documents ("SACP" and "SAGDP").
+It means that certain SmartAnthill protocols (such as SACP and SAGDP) are inherently asymmetrical; details are provided in their respective documents (
+:ref:`saccp`  and
+:ref:`sagdp` ).

 TODO: recommend on-device self-recovery circuit?